googleapis/python-retail/samples/interactive-tutorials/README.md

 You will run the code samples in your own Google Cloud project.
 To use the **project_id** in every request to the Retail API, you should first specify them as environment variables.

-1. Find the project number and project ID in the Project Info card displayed on **Home/Dashboard**.
+1. Find the project ID in the Project Info card displayed on **Home/Dashboard**.

 1. Set the **project_id** with the following command:
     ```bash